Why Integrate with Oracle Integration—Oracle Process Cloud?

 - Content workflows: Oracle Content Management includes a workflow management system that supports business process-based integration.
 This enables modeling, automation, and continuous improvement of business processes and routing information according to user-defined business rules.

-- Documents: Oracle Integration provides simple file-attachment functionality, but if you need something more robust to handle document-intensive processes, you can integrate Oracle Content and Experience.
+- Documents: Oracle Integration provides simple file-attachment functionality, but if you need something more robust to handle document-intensive processes, you can integrate Oracle Content Management.
 This service enables you to organize files into folders, manage access to each folder, and even start a process when you upload a document.
 For example, if you’re processing a home loan, you need to manage documents such as loan applications, employment histories, and house appraisals, making sure that the right users see the documents they need to submit, review, or approve, but they don’t get access to restricted information.

 - Conversations: When you integrate conversations, users can easily discuss things that come up during the process.
 This provides a record of what happened, enabling you to quickly bring new stakeholders up to speed or refer back to things as necessary.
 Plus, the conversation tools work like the social media tools users regularly use, but with enterprise-wide security and controls.
-For example, if you’re working on a contract you might need to discuss some of the terms, while still making sure your discussion is confidential.
+For example, if you’re working on a contract, you might need to discuss some of the terms while still making sure your discussion is confidential.

 - Document- and Folder-Initiated Processes: You can automatically start a process when someone uploads a document (or folder of documents) to a chosen document folder.